Brown leaves/brown spots: sunburn, water stress or cold?

 Brown leaves are often caused by water stress, sunburn, or cold/drafts.
 A quick check will help you identify the cause and take immediate action.

-Brown leaves or brown spots: this is the cause (and how to solve it)
+Brown leaves or brown spots: this is the cause (and how to fix it)

 Quick diagnosis (2 minutes)

 - Feel 3–5 cm deep into the potting soil.
-Bone dry? → more likely to dry out.
-Wet/cold? → more likely to be too wet/root stress.
+Bone dry? → often dehydration.
+Wet/cold? → often too wet/root stress.

 - How does the brown part feel?
-Crispy/dry = often sun/dry.
+Crispy/dry = often sun/dryness.
 Soft/dark = often too wet/cold.

-- Where is the damage?
+- Where is the damage located?
 On the window side = sun/cold window.
-Spread throughout = often water stress.
+Spread everywhere = often water stress.

 - Has it changed recently? (moved, season, new plant) → location stress.

-Cause 1: Too dry (thirsty or dry for too long)
+Cause 1: Too dry (thirst or dry for too long)

-Identification: Brown, crispy edges or very dry leaves.
+Identification: brown, crispy edges or entirely dry leaves.
 Potting soil is light and dry.

-- Water well once and let it drain completely.
+- Give 1× a good watering and let it drain completely.

-- Only water again when the top 2–3 cm is dry (not “little bits”).
+- Only water again when the top 2–3 cm is dry (no “small amounts”).

 - Is the plant next to a heater?
-Move it a little further away.
+Move it slightly further away.

 Cause 2: Too wet / root stress

-Identification: Brown spots may be dark and somewhat soft, often accompanied by yellow leaves.
-Potting soil may remain wet for a long time or smell musty.
+Identification: brown spots can be dark and somewhat soft, often accompanied by yellow leaves.
+Potting soil stays wet for a long time or smells musty.

 - Stop watering and let everything drain well.

-- Do not leave water standing in the decorative pot or saucer.
+- Do not leave water in the decorative pot or saucer.

-- Place in a slightly brighter spot (not in bright midday sun) so the pot can dry faster.
+- Move it to a slightly brighter spot (no harsh afternoon sun) so the pot can dry faster.

-- If there is a musty smell or the plant remains wet: consider root stress/root rot and possibly repot it.
+- If there's a musty smell or it remains wet: consider root stress/root rot and potentially repotting.

-Cause 3: Sunburn (bright sun) or cold window (cold damage)
+Cause 3: Sunburn (harsh sun) or cold window (cold damage)

-Recognize sunburn: pale/brown spots on the window side, often after a sunny day.
-The leaves may feel papery.
+Sunburn identification: pale/brown spots on the window side, often after a sunny day.
+The leaf may feel papery.

-Cold weather: damage after a cold night/draft or against a cold window.
-Dark brown spots, sometimes a bit watery at first.
+Cold identification: damage after a cold night/draft or against a cold window.
+Dark brown spots, sometimes a bit "watery" at first.

-- Place the plant in bright, indirect light (not bright midday sun).
+- Place the plant in bright, indirect light (no harsh afternoon sun).

 - Move the plant away from a cold window/door or drafty spot.

-- Damaged leaves won't heal; focus on preventing new damage.
+- Damaged leaves will not recover; focus on preventing new damage.

 - Potting soil check: dry vs. wet determines your first action.